m-soro/Business-Analytics/Introduction-to-Data/L8-Excel-Modeling/README.md

 We'll next look at an example that shows why this is less credible.

-Let's go to the weaker example.
+Let's go to the wecart example.

 We start with the online grocery delivery market, which is about $20 billion,